kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/02-client-side-testing/03-mocking-functions-with-spies.md

 }
 ```

-* If you comment out the click we'll get an error, but when you comment it out we pass our test and we just simulated a click of our logout button
+* If you comment out the click we'll get an error
+* But when you comment it back in we pass our test
+* Congrats!
+We just simulated a click of our logout button
-* We commented out the spy 'call the function'
+* We deleted the spy 'should call the function'